James R. Davila and Richard Bauckham, eds. Old Testament Pseudepigrapha, vol. 2: More Noncanonical Scriptures

 • The Death of Judas according to Papias (Geoffrey S. Smith)

-These texts are not gospels in the canonical sense, but works which are about Jesus.
+These texts are not gospels in the canonical sense but works about Jesus.
 A few “filling the gaps” of canonical stories.
 In The Legend of Aphroditanus, for example, explains how Persian wise men interpreted the star and came to worship Jesus.
 The Hospitality of Dysmas concerns a bandit (Dysmas) who invites Mary and Joseph to stay in his home.
-After washing Jesus, Mary washes the leprous son of Dysmas who is not only healed, but ceases from crying.
+After washing Jesus, Mary washes the leprous son of Dysmas, who is not only healed but ceases crying.
 Other material in this section is extremely fragmentary (P.Oxy 210 and 5072, The Berlin-Strasbourg Apocryphon).
 The three texts on John the Baptist are slight expansions on the biblical text (including more teaching from John, for example).
-The whereabouts of John’s head seems to be a main concern for The Life of John the Baptist by Serapion.
+The whereabouts of John’s head seem to be a main concern for The Life of John the Baptist by Serapion.
 The brief The Death of Judas according to Papias is a disturbing and graphic depiction of the torture Judas endured because of his impiety.

 Apocryphal Acts and Related Traditions